ayjays132/NeuroFluxLIVE/README.md

 # 🌟 NeuroFluxLIVE Premium Workflow

 NeuroFluxLIVE unifies fine‑tuning, reinforcement learning and evolutionary search into a single always‑on pipeline.
-The `premium_workflow` CLI lets any Hugging Face causal model learn from streaming experience while still answering user prompts.
+The `premium_workflow` CLI ships with `ayjays132/NeuroReasoner-1-NR-1` as the default GPT‑2‑style backbone but accepts any Hugging Face causal model, learning from streaming experience while still answering user prompts.

 ## 🚀 Features
 - **Model agnostic:** supply any Hugging Face model with `--model`.